 This endowment was established to honor Dora Zee Ling, by her son, Daniel Ling and his partner, Lee Obrzut.
 Dora Zee Ling was born on July 27, 1924, in Shanghai, China.
 She was intellectually brilliant, strong-willed, and determined at a time and in a culture that discouraged such traits in women.
 She pursued the rigorous education and training to become a physician like her father, even though she suffered from a serious congenital heart defect.
 She loved children and was dedicated to improving their well-being by doing research in the area of tuberculosis in children.
 She had an inquiring mind with wide ranging interests ranging from art and literature to the sciences and was always concerned about social issues.
 She died prematurely and unexpectedly at the age of 39, of a brain tumor, and was greatly loved by her son and her husband.
 Daniel Ling and Lee Obrzut are life partners.
 Dan came to the Seattle area to help found Microsoft Research.
 He was one of the leaders who transformed the new laboratory into a world renowned research institution in the area of computer science.
 Lee found a psychological counseling service that helped disadvantaged children in Northern Arizona.
 He then held senior accounting positions for the State of Arizona.
 Both Lee and Dan believe strongly in the value of education and particularly want to help students achieve their educational objectives.
-They are delighted to be able to fund this fellowship because they recognize the important contributions that Computer Science & Engineering at the University of Washington has made to both the discipline of computer science as well as the intellectual and economic vitality of the Seattle area. - Ling Fellow - Yoav Artzi Allan and Inger Osberg Endowed Presidential Fellowship in Engineering This College of Engineering endowment was established by Allan and Inger Osberg in 2006 to support graduate students in a variety of disciplines.
-Allan Osberg graduated from the University of Washington with a B.S. in Civil Engineering in 1945.
-He was the Presidential Medalist, recognizing his academic achievement as the top student graduating from the University that year.
-Mr. Osberg received an M.S. from Harvard
+They are delighted to be able to fund this fellowship because they recognize the important contributions that Computer Science & Engineering at the University of Washington has made to both the discipline of computer science as well as the intellectual and economic vitality of the Seattle area.
+Ling Fellow -Gabriel Schubiner Marilyn Fries Endowed Regental Fellowship This endowment was established to honor Marilyn J. Fries by her children and their families.
+As one of the early graduates of the fledgling Computer Science Program at the University of Washington, Marilyn J. Fries received her M.S. degree in Computer Science in 1976.
+She presented her thesis, entitled "On the Efficiency of Some List-